Do you live in a leasehold flat? Find out how you can buy the freehold, the fees involved, and the pros and cons.

 Collective enfranchisement is the process by which you can buy the freehold of a property.

-This ownership usually transfers with ownership of the flat and is why you might sometimes see flats for sale described as having a share of freehold.
+Ownership usually transfers with ownership of the flat and is why you sometimes see flats for sale described as having a share of freehold.

 To qualify for collective enfranchisement, the building must contain at least two flats, or if it's a block of flats at least two thirds of leaseholders must be eligible for the process.